 While fine fescue can tolerate drought conditions and salt exposure, it does not handle foot traffic well.
 It can recover from the wear and tear, but it takes time to do so since shade grasses grow slower than those in the sun.

-Miller says putting it in unadapted areas, especially areas that require higher levels of maintenance to achieve a desired visual performance, is a mistake.
+Putting it in un-adapted areas, especially areas that require higher levels of maintenance to achieve a desired visual performance, is a mistake.

 It’s also important to realize that just because fine fescue does better in the shade than most turfgrasses, doesn’t mean it can thrive in impenetrable shade.

-“While fine fescues are more shade tolerant, in dense shade areas, it is difficult to keep a robust stand of turf regardless of the shade tolerance,” Bigler says.
+Industry experts say that while fine fescues are more shade tolerant, in dense shade areas, it is difficult to keep a robust stand of turf regardless of the shade tolerance.

 Fine fescues also tend to be more sensitive to herbicides than other cool-season grasses so make sure to check the label for proper rates for fescue lawns.